G33kDude/Neutron.ahk/README.md

 > template without having to modify it directly, by applying CSS styling to the
 > built-in template title bar elements.

+### Images

+Complexity: 2 / 5

+> This example demonstrates displaying images through a tabbed multi-page
+> interface.
+When compiled, this image gallery will stay contained in the exe
+> file without having to extract the image resources to use them on the page.

 ### Simple

 Complexity: 2 / 5